Size Comparisons

 Why most maps lie about size

 The Mercator projection that Google Maps, Apple Maps, and most online atlases use stretches landmasses progressively toward the poles.
 The result is famously misleading: Alaska looks bigger than the lower 48 on most digital maps (it isn't — the contiguous US is 5.18 times larger), Greenland looks the size of Africa (Africa is 14× larger), and small equatorial countries get visually erased.
-Even highly visible US states get distorted by 50% or more: Texas pride aside, Alaska is 2.18× larger than Texas — a fact roughly eight in ten Americans get wrong when asked.
+Even highly visible US states get distorted by 50% or more: Texas pride aside, Alaska is 2.18× larger than Texas.

 Honest area comparisons require an equal-area projection— one that preserves true relative size at the cost of mild shape distortion.
 Every visual on this site is drawn with the Albers Equal-Area Conic projection tuned to the latitudes involved.
 When a hero diagram says “X fits inside Y N times,” the visible polygon silhouettes have pixel areas in exactly that proportion.
 We render at true scale and accept mild tile overlap rather than shrinking shapes to make them look tidy — a common cheat in viral “size of Texas” graphics that quietly inflates ratios by 30–60%.